openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 This process is not the typical connection order on a network.
 Most connections on a network are done in the reverse order.
-At first, this may seem counter intuitive.
+At first, this may seem counter-intuitive.
 To help make Zero Trust and bootstrapping trust a bit clearer, it helps to have a concrete system to use an example.
 It just so happens that the Ziti software system makes a great example!